What will children and parents see when they open your door? Will they know what to do? Will they feel excited instead of nervous?

 “What are we doing today?”

 Both your children and parents would love to know.
-Hang the Mother Goose Time Daily Topic Poster on your door and then move it to the Circle Time Display as you and the children meet on the rug.
+Hang the Experience Curriculum Daily Topic Poster on your door and then move it to the Circle Time Display as you and the children meet on the rug.

 You can also display a Picture Schedule.
 Use Velcro dots so that you can display different schedules each day or even consider removing a card as you finish that part of the day.
 This will help children visualize how the day is progressing.